-The internal Timer/Event counter 1 interrupt is initialized by setting the Timer/Event Counter 1 interrupt request flag (bit 6 of INTC0), caused by a timer 1 overflow.
-When the interrupt is enabled, the stack is not full and T1F is set, a subroutine call to location 0CH will occur.
-The
+The internal Timer/Even Counter 1 interrupt is initialized by setting the Timer/Event Counter 1 interrupt request flag (bit 6 of INTC0), caused by a timer 1 overflow.
+When the interrupt is enabled, the stack is not full and the T1F is set, a subroutine call to location 0CH will occur.
+The related interrupt request flag (T1F) will be reset and the EMI bit cleared to disable further interrupts.